librenms/librenms/doc/Developing/Modules.md

  - `includes/graphs/` - Generic code for generating graphs from RRD files
  - `includes/graphs/device/` - Code for generating graphs for device
  - `includes/graphs/port/` - Code for generating graphs for perts

+> You should check [Code Structure](Code-Structure.md) for more information on code structure.

 When you choose the location in the UI to display your data, you should ideally group it in a section with similar data.
 Avoid making new tabs (on the same level as Overview, Graphs, Health) if not necessary.
 Since the place on users display is limited, we should pay attention to the organization of data inside tabs and sections.